Trump’s last-minute tantrum throws pandemic relief effort into chaos

 Meanwhile, Trump is displeased with Treasury Secretary Steven Mnuchin, his chief emissary to congressional leaders, and does not even want to speak to him about the issue, according to a senior administration official.
 Mnuchin, who first came up with the $600 figure for the checks, called GOP lawmakers in recent days and asked them to support the bill because the president supported it.

-Among those blindsided were Senate Majority Leader Mitch McConnell (R-Ky.) and House Minority Leader Kevin McCarthy (R-Calif.), who were not told of the video in advance and called staffers to ask what was going on, according to three people familiar with the matter, who like others requested anonymity to discuss internal details.
+Among those blindsided were Senate Majority Leader Mitch McConnell (R-Ky.) and House Minority Leader Kevin McCarthy (R-Calif.), who were not told in advance of the Tuesday night video in which Trump outlined his complaints over the package, and they called staffers to ask what was going on, according to three people familiar with the matter, who like others requested anonymity to discuss internal details.

-McConnell, who has been on the outs with Trump lately after he publicly acknowledged Joe Biden as the president-elect, does not plan to speak Trump about it, with one adviser to the majority leader saying he “does not think it would be helpful.”
+McConnell, who has been on the outs with Trump lately after he publicly acknowledged Democrat Joe Biden as the president-elect, does not plan to speak Trump about it, with one adviser to the majority leader saying he “does not think it would be helpful.”

 Legislative affairs staffers and others involved in the negotiations had no idea Trump was taping the video and apologized to the surprised lawmakers, officials said.
 He taped it around noon on Tuesday, even as other staffers continued to tell reporters and lawmakers that Trump was going to sign the bill.

 The script decrying the bill was not written by people involved in the negotiations, and aides have been trying to decipher where it came from.
-Several aides hoped he would still sign the bill, noting he did not explicitly say he would veto it.
+Several aides hoped Trump would still sign the bill, noting he did not explicitly say he would veto it.

 Meanwhile, aides are being flooded with concerns and questions from GOP lawmakers, many of whom are worried they are going to lose the Senate if Trump continues his behavior, a senior White House official said.